developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/SignatureCapture/index.md

 subhead:
 ---
 ## Overview
-The SignatureCapture Module presents a rectangular box that captures a signature, hand-written notes or other data using the device stylus.
+The SignatureCapture Module presents a rectangular box that captures a signature, hand-written notes or other data entered using the device stylus.

 ##Syntax
 <table class="re-table"><tr><th class="tableHeading">signatureCapture (Module) &lt;META&gt; Syntax